JessicaSehrt/EMG-VR-biofeedback/README.md

 # Muscle Locations and Biofeedback Modalities for EMG Interaction

-We investigated which muscles and sensory modalities can provide optimal real-time interaction with muscle-based input in Virtual Reality.

-We explored optimal sensor placement and compared the input from five different muscle locations temple, (biceps, triceps, forearm, calf) to the input of the VR controller in a user study (N=18). results showed that EMG input offers flexibility in sensor placement at muscle locations.
-We probed auditory, tactile, and visual feedback modalities as biofeedback for EMG interaction in a user study (N=40).
-Objective and subjective results indicate that input performance can be improved by presenting muscle tension as simultaneous tactile and visual feedback.
+This research presents results that indicate that input performance can be improved by presenting muscle tension as simultaneous tactile and visual feedback.

 Unity Project and Arduino code for EMG multi-modal biofeedback in a Virtual Reality adapted interactive experiment based on a Fitts’ law target selection task.
 The project is intended to be used with a HTC Vive Pro Eye Head mounted display.
 It is developed for Unity 2019.4.1f and integrates the signal processing from biosignals from the biosignalplux EMG Sensor with the 4-Channel Hub from biosignalsplux.